PuppetCopy/blueberry-club/contracts/contracts/puppet/readme.md

 our platform will accesses all of the trading activity that is happening on <https://blueberry.club> through <https://gmx.io> contracts, this allows the visibility of any trader's historic performance, we use the data to build a platform that allow users the ability to pick and choose traders that are likely to give them profit by mirroring their trading strategy

-to ensure Traders have Skin in the game(risk) they are required to deposit funds and, based on the amount they deposit they will be able use amount of Puppet's deposited funds. if a trader opens a trade using 100% of his deposited tokens in the Mirror Account this means he reached his limit, he will have to add additional funds or settle opened position in order to open a position of the same token

 We will also launch monthly tournaments, is an on-going draft, see(needs update to reflect Mirror Trading) <https://docs.google.com/document/d/1raoPyVwOSWPdy7HWzEuFt__2KNHigSC-sVYJ8tkJZSY/edit?usp=sharing>

 ## Trader